 Shalom!
 And (almost) Happy New Year!

-This recipe is one I found on Recipezaar, though I have made a few changes and have listed them in the recipe below.
+I found it on Recipezaar, though I have made a few changes and have listed them in the recipe below.
 As mentioned, I used honey.
-The original recipe called for dark corn syrup in both the cookie dough and the filling, but I used dark corn syrup in the dough and honey in the filling.
+The original recipe sticky buns cookies called for dark corn syrup in both the cookie dough and the filling, but I used dark corn syrup in the dough and honey in the filling.

 The dough looks a little odd with its lack of baking soda or baking powder and its use of dark corn syrup, but it’s still tender and delicious.
 It does spread quite a bit, which might surprise you given the stiffness of the original dough – – so keep your cookie dough balls far apart.